rppicomidi/pico-usb-midi-processor/README.md

 then the processor will subtract halfsteps from the note number.
 You can view the min and max note numbers in Decimal or Hex format in the settings screen.
-- More processors are coming.
-I have not gotten to them yet.
+- More processors are possible.
+If you made one yourself, please file a pull request and I will consider adding it.

-# Revision History
-18-November-2022: PUMP repo goes public.
-All documented features function.
-More MIDI processors are coming.
-Still need to make an enclosure for it.
+If you have a specific request, please file an issue and I will try to get to it if I have time.